farorg/.github/profile/README.md

 <h2>Under inSharebyte Corp</h2>
 <h3 align="center">We are a group of Researchers from USA California and Philippines</h3>

-Started Coding Since 6yo.
-I made App Check(Android app) When i was a kid.

 We are currently working on **Futr Digital Omni** and We're looking to collaborate on your **Coding Projects**